 OCI has complied with Section 172 of the UK Companies Act 2006 ('Section 172'), as set out in the Association of Investment Companies Code of Corporate Governance.

 The Board is committed to promoting the long-term success of the Company while conducting its business in a fair, ethical and transparent manner.
 The Board recognises the intention and importance of Section 172, which requires Directors to act in good faith and in a way that is the most likely to promote the success of the Company, and has chosen to adopt the provisions accordingly.
-Accordingly, a) likely consequences of any decision in the long-term;

-b) interests of the Company's employees;
+Accordingly, the Directors consider the interests of the Company's stakeholders (as laid out above) and pay due regard to the:

-c) need to foster the Company's business relationships with suppliers, customers and others;

-d) impact of the Company's operations on the community and the environment;

-e) desirability of the Company maintaining a reputation for high standards of business conduct; and f) need to treat stakeholders fairly.
+- a) likely consequences of any decision in the long-term; - b) interests of the Company's employees; - c) need to foster the Company's business relationships with suppliers, customers and others; - d) impact of the Company's operations on the community and the environment; - e) desirability of the Company maintaining a reputation for high standards of business conduct; and - f) need to treat stakeholders fairly.

+Governance